 Applying for a Birth Certificate as an Adult

-Adults with notification cards can visit the nearest District Birth and Death Registrar armed with a copy of their National ID Card.
-The Officials will give the B1 Form to fill.
+Adults with notification cards can visit the nearest District Birth and Death Registrar with a copy of their National ID Card.
+The Officials will give the B1 Form to fill out.
 They may accept baptism cards and primary school certificates in exceptional circumstances.
 A fee of Kshs 100 may apply.

 How to Register for a Birth Certificate on eCitizen

 Kenya’s government has made it more convenient to apply for a Birth Certificate from wherever you are.
-All you need is to create an account on the ecitizen website and continue the registration process.
-The good thing about this is that you can do it from your smartphone’s comfort and complete all the money transactions and pick it at Bishop House in your own time.
+You need to create an account on the ecitizen website and continue the registration process.
+The good thing about this is that you can do it from your smartphone’s comfort, complete all the money transactions, and pick it up at Bishop House in your own time.

 All you need to create an account is your phone number, National ID Card Number, and E-mail address.
-Upon successful registration, you will log in to your account, and you will see several available services that you can request.
+Upon successful registration, you will log in to your account and see several available services you can request.
 Look at the image below for what to expect.

 Applying for a lost birth certificate in Kenya

 The following is the process for the Birth certificate Kenya replacement procedure in Kenya.
-Do most people often ask What to do if I lose my birth certificate in Kenya?
+Most people often ask What to do if I lose my birth certificate in Kenya?
 How do I replace a lost birth certificate?
 Well, it is easy than you think and just read on.

 Huduma Center birth certificate replacement

-All you have to do is visit any Huduma Center closest to you, and they will take you through the process of applying for a lost birth certificate.
+All you have to do is visit any Huduma Center closest to you, and they will take you through applying for a lost birth certificate.
 You will get a new one and access essential government services.